 These days, the superstars of many organizations are in the tech teams.
 Their expertise is applied across multiple industries and, without this talent to drive innovation, many businesses, companies, and academic institutes would struggle.

 However, there is not enough tech talent to fill vital roles.
 Despite the positive employment data in the US — unemployment is down to 4.3 percent and employee salaries are projected to grow by 3 percent during 2017 — the country needs more technical skills.

-Combine the scarcity of talent, high demand and a strong employment market, and it’s not hard to see how highly skilled IT people are the most restless of all talent, Anne Fisher writes at Fortune.
+Combine the scarcity of talent, high demand, and a strong employment market, and it’s not hard to see how highly skilled IT people are the most restless of all talent, Anne Fisher writes in Fortune.
 Even during the economic downturn, unemployment among tech talent stayed below 4 percent.

 This means tech talent, more than most other candidates, can afford to be selective in their employment.
 It’s imperative that recruiters and employers set the right tone when talking to them.

 Here’s what you need to know to entice tech talent to your organization.